UC DAVIS CHPS LAB

 Safety-Assured Imitation Learning for Vision-Based Control of UAS in Complex, GPS-Denied Environments (03/20-08/22)

-Many future military (e.g., scouting and patrolling) and civilian (e.g., search-and-rescue) missions require unmanned aerial systems (UAS) that are capable of flying inside complex and possibly GPS-denied environments (e.g., a forest) safely and effectively.
-The goal of this project is to tackle one technical challenge hampering the future development and deployment of such UAS: how to guarantee the safety of the UAS, e.g., avoiding collision with nearby obstacles, while maintaining its performance.
+Many future military (e.g., scouting and patrolling) and civilian (e.g., search-and-rescue) missions require unmanned aerial systems (UAS) that can fly inside complex and possibly GPS-denied environments (e.g., a forest) safely and effectively.
+This project aimed to tackle one technical challenge hampering the future development and deployment of such UAS: how to guarantee the safety of the UAS, e.g., avoiding collision with nearby obstacles, while maintaining its performance.
 A natural starting point is imitation learning, which allows an agent to learn what actions to take in an environment from the demonstrations of a human expert.
-But in a traditional imitation learning setting, it is possible, despite the fact that all expert demonstrations are technically safe, that the agent may generate an unsafe control policy.
+However, even though all expert demonstrations are technically safe in a traditional imitation learning setting, the agent may generate an unsafe control policy.
 This project aimed to integrate imitation learning and formal methods at the fundamental level to develop safety-assured learning strategies.
-This project was supported by ONR under the grant "Safety-Assured Apprenticeship Learning for Vision-Based Control of UAS in Riverine Environments" (03/01/2020 - 08/31/2022).
+ONR supported this project under the grant "Safety-Assured Apprenticeship Learning for Vision-Based Control of UAS in Riverine Environments" (03/01/2020 - 08/31/2022).

 Network-based Neurophysiological and Psychophysiological Metrics of Human Trust Dynamics When Teamed with Autonomy (04/21-03/22)

-The objective of this collaborative project was to develop neurophysiological and psychophysiological measurement based trust metrics with a particular focus on dynamic assessment of trust in human-autonomy teaming tasks.
+The objective of this collaborative project was to develop neurophysiological and psychophysiological measurement-based trust metrics with a particular focus on dynamic assessment of trust in human-autonomy teaming tasks.
 Specifically, this project integrated the fields of cognitive science, network science, and human factors to (1) develop an experimental methodology to study human trust dynamics in human-autonomy teaming scenarios and (2) investigate if a series of network-based metrics that are derived from multi-modal neurophysiological and psychophysiological measurements, e.g., EEG and fNIRS, can be used to infer human trust dynamically.
-Our collaborators are Dr.s Allie Anderson and Torin Clark at CU Boulder.
+Our collaborators were Dr. Allie Anderson and Dr. Torin Clark at CU Boulder.
 This project was supported by AFOSR under the grant "Network-based Neurophysiological and Psychophysiological Metrics of Human Trust Dynamics When Teamed with Autonomy" (04/01/2021 - 09/30/2022)

 Picture